New drug therapy slows spread of pancreatic cancer: study

 They then randomly assigned the drug, known as olaparib, to a portion of them and a placebo to another group.

-Olaparib, which is sold by Merck as "Lynparza," was found to reduce the risk of disease progression by 47 percent compared to the control group.
+Olaparib, which was co-developed by AstroZeneca and Merck and is sold as "Lynparza," was found to reduce the risk of disease progression by 47 percent compared to the control group.

 Those patients who received olaparib had their disease under control for almost twice as long (7.4 months to 3.8 months) as those patients who received the placebo -- a measure known as "median progression-free survival."